Last updated on May 12, 2020 at 23:26

 In acute pancreatitis is there an abnormal and premature activation of the digestive enzymes inside the pancreas.
 This may occur because the zymogens and lysosomes fuse, causing the proenzymes to be activated by lysosomal enzymes.
 The activated enzymes start to autodigest the pancreas.
 It may also be due to primary damage to the acinar cells that produce and secrete the zymogens.

 Inflammation of the pancreas recruits neutrophils that secrete proteolytic enzymes that may further active the proenzymes, exacerbating the problem.

 It’s an acute condition with very variable symptoms.
 It may be life-threatening, but in most cases that aren’t life-threatening will the patient recover fully.
 Some cases of acute pancreatitis progress into chronic pancreatitis.

-The common causes of acute pancreatitis include:
+Etiology of acute pancreatitis include:

 - Bile reflux into the pancreatic duct – often due to bile stone